akashsengupta1997/STRAPS-3DHumanShapePose/README.md

 The remaining dependencies can be installed by simply running: `pip install -r requirements.txt`.
 This will be sufficient for inference.
 If you wish run model training, you will require the PyTorch port of Neural Mesh Renderer: `pip install neural_renderer_pytorch==1.1.3`.

 ### Additional files
 You will need to download the SMPL model.
 The [neutral model](http://smplify.is.tue.mpg.de) is required for training and running the demo code.
-If you want evaluate the model on datasets with gendered SMPL labels (such as 3DPW and SSP-3D), the male and female models are available [here](http://smpl.is.tue.mpg.de).
+If you want to evaluate the model on datasets with gendered SMPL labels (such as 3DPW and SSP-3D), the male and female models are available [here](http://smpl.is.tue.mpg.de).
 You will need to convert the SMPL model files to be compatible with python3 by removing any chumpy objects.
 To do so, please follow the instructions [here](https://github.com/vchoutas/smplx/tree/master/tools).

-Download required additional files [here](https://drive.google.com/drive/folders/1phJix1Fp-AbJgoLImb19eXCWEK7ZnAp_?usp=sharing).
+Download the required additional files [here](https://drive.google.com/drive/folders/1phJix1Fp-AbJgoLImb19eXCWEK7ZnAp_?usp=sharing).
 Place both the SMPL model and the additional files in the `additional` directory such that they have the following structure:

     STRAPS-3DHumanShapePose
     ├── additional                                # Folder with additional files